CirrusMD/CirrusMD-iOS-SDK-Example/README.md

 # CirrusMDSDK

-CirrusMDSK it an embeddable SDK.
+CirrusMDSDK it an embeddable SDK.
 It enables customers of CirrusMD to provide the CirrusMD patient chat experience in their own applications.
+While the example application will work in a sandboxed environment when built, integrating CirrusMDSDK into your own application will require you to be a CirrusMD customer.
+Integration requires a unique `secret` and SSO `token` to work correctly.
+Please contact your CirrusMD account representative for more information.

 ## Example Application